mayeco/patagonia/backlog.md

 **TERMINATION CONDITIONS**:

-- If no backlog found in context and the developer provides no items: Ask for items and STOP
+- If no backlog is found in the context and the developer provides no items: Ask for items and STOP
-- If developer declines confirmation: STOP immediately
+- If the developer declines confirmation: STOP immediately
-- Always require developer confirmation before storing or updating backlog entries
+- Always require the developer's confirmation before storing or updating the backlog entries

 ## STEPS